 The above are fairly common content in a graduate or upper level undergraduate statistics and research methods type course.
-Three online courses containing this content are listed below.
-Students who would like take a statistics course other than the ones listed below should contact their Department Chair for approval of the course.
-The statistics course BU478/PY478 Statistics and Research Methods from Canyon College will not be accepted for the statistics course prerequisite at FSMFN after March 2007.
+The FSMFN online course N404: Statistics contains this content.
+Students who would like to take a statistics course other than the one offered by the FSMFN should contact their Department Chair for approval of the course.